-Healthy Developmental Stages of the Central Nervous System
+Healthy Developmental Stages of the Human Brain

-The individual human brain matures bottom-up and inside-out in the same sequence as its ancient ancestors evolved.xiv From the quadrune mind perspective, the four areas of special interest, from oldest to newest, are the brainstem, limbic system, neocortex, and the prefrontal cortex.
-The spinal cord is included as part of the central nervous system, and as a vital feature of human development.
+The individual human brain matures bottom-up and inside-out in the same sequence as its ancient ancestors evolved.
+From the quadrune mind perspective, the four areas of special interest, from oldest to newest, are the brainstem, limbic system, neocortex, and the prefrontal cortex.
+Even though the spinal cord is not included as a sub-brain area associated with one of the four minds, it is included as part of the central nervous system, and is a vital feature of human consciousness.

 In the healthy life course of the human brain, each stage of neurological development introduces a higher level of integration, each represented by a "brain-type" inherited from our evolutionary ancestors.
 The newer brain-type then becomes interconnected with the wiring of the neurons supporting the previously organized stage of neural development.
-Table 2 presents brief descriptions of the growth stages of the human brain and its corresponding level of consciousness, or mind. xivi
+Table 2 presents brief descriptions of the growth stages of the human brain and its corresponding level of consciousness, or mind. xlix